llms-heart-mir/tutorial/book/part01_llms/ch04_properties/sec02-llm-is-what-it-read.md

 > Yes, we still argue large data vs. clean data.
 Of course the answer is large and clean data.
 This applies to LLMs.
 But how exactly?

-## Dirty data for next-token prediction
+## Dirty Data for Next-token Prediction

 This is a randomly shuffled word sequence.